blue-army/zync/README.md

 * avoid public calls to connector/[setup | register]
 * how do we improve app service warm-up time
 * delete group only works from v1.0.
 Fails when called from beta graph API.
+* how do the application / delegated permissions work?
+    * directory.readwrite - why is Limited Admin insufficient